serg-ios/serg-ios.github.io/_posts/2021-03-06-my-vocabulary.md

     }
 }
 ```
-To use the use the view model from the view:
+To use the view model from the view:
 ```swift
 struct ImportView: View {